conan-io/conan-center-index/docs/adding_packages/build_and_package.md

 * If host OS is Apple OS family (`macOS`/`iOS`/`watchOS`/`tvOS`), `-headerpad_max_install_names` flag should be passed to linker, except if host OS is `iOS`/`watchOS`/`tvOS` and `tools.apple:enable_bitcode` is enabled.

+* Multithread build (if supported by underlying build system):
+  * if some steps are sensitive to race conditions, monothread should be enforced.
-* `tools.build:jobs` conf from profile should be honored, except if it leads to race conditions (build robustness has precedence over build speed).
+  * otherwise multithreaded build should be enabled with a number of cores controlled by `tools.build:jobs` conf from host profile if it is set, otherwise to all cores of build machine.

 ## Package